preloader icon

 Thanksgiving Traditions

-Americans celebrate Thanksgiving with miscellaneous events, one of the most popular parts in this arrangement is Thanksgiving Parade display.
-Started in 1924, it’s one of the largest and most fascinating parades in the U.S. spanning about 2.5 miles.
-Nearly 2-3 million people attend, and it is broadcast live on television.
-This parade display includes giant helium-filled balloons shaped like popular cartoon characters that parade through Manhattan, reminding everyone of iconic characters like Spider-Man, Batman, Superman, Hello Kitty, and Mickey Mouse, with around 50 characters featured.
-Each year, new characters are added; this year, “Red” will be introduced.
+Americans celebrate Thanksgiving with a variety of events, with one of the most popular being the Thanksgiving Parade display.
+Starting in 1924, it’s one of the largest and most fascinating parades in the U.S., spanning about 2.5 miles.
+With 2-3 million attendees, it’s also broadcast live on television.
+The parade showcases giant helium-filled balloons of iconic characters like Spider-Man, Batman, Superman, Hello Kitty, and Mickey Mouse, with 50 characters featured each year, including the new addition, “Red.”

 History of the Food